top of page

 • Certain boats or equipment

-• Some counties request it
+• Some counties request notarization

-• Errors or corrections may trigger notarization
+• Corrections or issues may trigger it

-• Out-of-state buyers often need notarized documentation
+• Out-of-state buyers often need it

-5. When One Party Wants Added Legal Protection
+5. When Added Protection Is Desired

-Even when not legally required, notarization:
+Even if not required, notarization:

 • Verifies identity